gamblevore/speedie/Documentation/OptimisationTricks.md

 Sometimes some big low-level optimisations will require restructuring on a higher-level.
 Embrace it.
 This is life.
 Life is not hierarchical.
 Thats for governments and corporations which are highly inefficient.
 Or other kind of destructive and oppressive "class-based" human-systems.

 Efficient people will flow up and down... checking things on each level to make sure everything makes sense on every level.
 This reflects a classless society, where the "highest" of people also do the most basic simple work.
 Ensuring everyone has a good time.

+### A Fresh Mind

+Come back to your code with a fresh mind.
+Don't just write stuff and never look at it again.
+Put it down, come back to it the next day, and clean it up.

+In fact, I find in general... that I work best by working in two phases.
+The first phase I make a mess of trying to solve a problem.
+Then I put it away overnight (or longer).
+The next time I come back and clean it up, or even reimplement it... to something that actually makes sense.

+It might seem slower, but it results in far higher quality code.
+Code that does a lot with a small amount of code, runs super-fast, and is more reliable.
+Of course...
+I might need more than 2 attempts.
+But for anything new, its usually at least 2 attempts.